-Outdoor Education in Year 9 forms an integral part of the overall St. Mary's experience and involves two varied and diverse programs.
+Outdoor Education in Year 9 forms an integral part of the overall St. Mary's experience directly linking the outdoor educational experience to the integrated curriculum.
 Students participate in the YMCA Lady Northcote experience and a canoe expedition down the Goulburn River.
-These two outdoor education experiences are directly linked to the curriculum and it is important to note that they are compulsory for all students.
+Both experiences offer varied and diverse programs broadening the horizons to a different way of learning.

 As with all programs at the College, the students' diverse range of needs will be met.
-If you have any queries regarding the program, please do not hesitate in contacting the Outdoor Education Leader or the Year 9 Level Coordinator (St. Marys) at the College.
+If you have any queries regarding the program, please contact the Outdoor Education Leader or the Year 9 Level Leader (St. Marys) at the College.